-This Agreement shall enter into force upon signature by the authorized representative of Iraq and by or for the Director General.
+The Agreement and the Protocol hereto shall enter into force on the date upon which the Agency receives from the State the written reply and confirmation referred to in the cover letter to this Annex.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Iraq is party to the Treaty.
+This Agreement shall remain in force as long as the State is party to the Treaty.